 Greg then appeared in court for the client while the client remained at work.
 He sent her a copy of the police report and discussed the prosecution’s offer, which included a fine of $250, plus penalties and assessments, which would make the total owed approximately $1,140.
 The offer also included three years of summary probation and a conviction for a crime of dishonesty.

 Greg discussed AB 2124 and a motion for imposition of judicial diversion under the statute (Penal Code section 1001.94 to 1001.98) implementing the assembly bill.
-Greg explained how the new statute provides a judge with the power to order diversion over a prosecutor’s objection and how it is a program only available in Los Angeles County.
+Greg explained how the new statute provided a judge with the power to order diversion over a prosecutor’s objection and how it was a program only available in Los Angeles County.
 Greg explained that it was intended to apply for first-time offenders, but not limited to first time offenders.

 However, the program was limited to folks who had no prior convictions in the last ten years.
 It was also limited to people with no felony convictions and people who were not registered sex offenders.
-The program is also not available in DUI cases, cases involving force or violence, cases involving a minor victim, cases involving certain business and professions code violations and not when a defendant has been offered diversion in the past.
+The program was also not available in DUI cases, cases involving force or violence, cases involving a minor victim, cases involving certain business and professions code violations and not when a defendant has been offered diversion in the past.
 None of these situations applied to our client.

 Greg then filed a motion for imposition of diversion under AB2124, which the Torrance Court judge granted.
 He imposed judicial diversion for one year for our client, conditioned upon her completing 40 hours of community service, paying court costs of about $150 and staying away from all JCPenneys for a year.